-Certain parts of the aquatic guidance document (EFSA, 2013) are still under discussion, e.g. the relevant endpoints for algae and aquatic plants and the geomean approach.
+Certain parts of the aquatic guidance document Guidance on tiered risk assessment for plant protection products for aquatic organisms in edge-of-field surface waters (EFSA Journal 2013; 11(7):3290) are still under discussion, e.g. the relevant endpoints for algae and aquatic plants and the geomean approach.
 Many Member States commented on these parts and expressed their concerns.
 The actual situation is that there is no agreement between the Member States about the approach to follow on these points.
 Member States asked for an update of the Guidance Document to deal with the concerns.
 It is decided by EFSA that a corrigendum of the aquatic GD is necessary on these issues; as long as such a corrigendum is not performed, Member States follow their own approach.